Last Updated: October 11, 2022

 Is Pinot Noir Sweeter vs Syrah?

 Of course, the next big question with all these flavor notes is which wine is sweeter?
-Although I wouldn’t recommend either wine for a particularly sweet tooth, Syrah is drier vs Pinot Noir making it slightly less sweet.
+Although I wouldn’t recommend either wine for a particularly sweet tooth, Syrah is drier compared to Pinot Noir making it slightly less sweet.

 Pinot Noir also has more red berry notes which are sweeter compared to the dark and rich taste of the Syrah.
 Nevertheless, Pinot Noir is still quite acidic so you have to be a fan of strong red wine tastes to appreciate all the complex flavors.